 All you need to know about the types of provident funds in India and their tax implications.

 Provident Funds (PFs) are a popular long-term savings option for retirement in India.
-They help you enhance your savings and provide a way to build wealth for your post-retirement life.
-Since PFs are government-backed schemes in India, you can utilise them to ensure financial security.
+These government-backed schemes help you enhance your savings and provide a way to build wealth for your post-retirement life.

 Various PF schemes available in India act as a crucial component of the social security net in India.
 There are primarily four types of provident funds:

-The Provident Funds Act of 1925 mandates the establishment of this scheme.
+The Provident Funds Act of 1925 mandates the establishment of a Statutory Provident Fund scheme.
 Commonly referred to as the General Provident Fund (GPF), it applies to the following entities:

 Government employees